 The systems acquisition phase that begins after Milestone B encompasses all detailed design and manufacturing activities needed to deliver the requirements defined in the Capability Development Document (CDD) and later the Capability Production Document (CPD).
 It ends after an FRP decision has been made and sufficient quantities have been fielded to carry out their mission.
-By considering manufacturing risks and issues in pre-systems acquisition, a strong foundation will be formed for mitigating those risks in systems acquisition.
-The effect of addressing manufacturing maturity progression in this phase will have significant impact on the programs ability to forecast and achieve the cost, schedule, and overall quality requirements, of the products, as they transition into our warfighters' hands.
-Some manufacturing-related best practices for acquisition program managers are as follows:
+By considering manufacturing risks and issues in presystems acquisition, a strong foundation will be formed for mitigating those risks in systems acquisition.
+The effect of addressing manufacturing maturity progression in this phase will have significant impact on the ability of the program to forecast and achieve the cost, schedule, and overall quality requirements, of the products as they transition to the warfighter.
+Some manufacturing related best practices for acquisition program managers are as follows:

-- Plan and fund to ensure that the target MRLs at CDR, Milestone C, and FRP are achievable within budget - For any element not assessed in the TMRR Phase, perform an initial assessment of manufacturing readiness to baseline what the risks are and what efforts are needed to achieve future MRL targets
+- Plan and fund to ensure the target MRLs at CDR, Milestone C, and FRP are achievable within budget - For any element not assessed in the TMRR Phase, perform an initial assessment of manufacturing readiness to baseline what the risks are and what efforts are needed to achieve future MRL targets

-- Use the baseline information to set priorities and develop an MMP that will reach the target MRL in time to support low rate and full rate production - Incorporate the management of achieving the target MRLs into the program management process (e.g. similar to tracking cost and schedule activities) to ensure adequate progress is being made - Perform a final assessment of manufacturing readiness to confirm that the target MRL has been reached and that the program is ready to transition to the next phase - Develop and implement a fully funded MMP to reduce risk to acceptable levels in cases where the targeted MRLs have not been achieved - Include manufacturing subject matter experts in all systems engineering technical reviews - Present results of efforts to mature the manufacturing processes to the targeted MRL levels to all key decision makers in the acquisition management system
+- Use the baseline information to set priorities and develop an MMP that will reach the target MRL in time to support low rate and full rate production - Incorporate the management of achieving the target MRLs into the program management process (e.g. similar to tracking cost and schedule activities) to ensure adequate progress is being made - Perform a final assessment of manufacturing readiness to confirm the target MRL has been reached and that the program is ready to transition to the next phase - Develop and implement a fully funded MMP to reduce risk to acceptable levels in cases where the targeted MRLs have not been achieved - Include manufacturing subject matter experts in all systems engineering technical reviews - Update all key decision makers in the acquisition management system with results of manufacturing process maturation efforts to achieve the targeted MRL